plenigo/plenigo.github.io/pages/sdks/php/includes/customer_mobile_secret.md

 #### Configure an application id(only companies can do this)

-As a company, you have to add this using the plenigo management interface, through the account menu, inside the extended settings tab.
+As a company, you have to add this using the Frisbii Media management interface, through the account menu, inside the extended settings tab.

 #### Create a mobile secret(only companies can do this)